sourya/sourya.github.io/_posts/2018-10-22-Better-Vim-Usage.md

 :tabnew /path/to/file
 ```
 [Gary Bernhardt](https://www.destroyallsoftware.com/), however, suggests using the `Command-T` plugin,
-similar to `Ctrl-P` in Sublime Text, that searches for the file through the entire directory in a fuzzy way.
+similar to `Ctrl-P` in Sublime Text, that searches for the file through the entire directory in a better way.

 I specify the entire path because it helps me remember the exact location of every file.
 It also helps me
 remember how the code is arranged.
 Fuzzy search, however, gets your work done faster.
 Choose as you wish.